Repello-AI/Agent-Wiz/README.md

 ### Key Benefits

 - **Understand Complex Agent Graphs**
   Instantly get clear visibility of agentic workflows in your code, no manual tracing needed!
 The visualsation clearly specifies various types of connections that can exist in a agentic workflow like Agent-Agent edges, Agent-Tool edges, Tool-Tool chained edges, or even something like Agent Agent edgdes through an intermediate tool.
+The visualization also highlights the flow of the program by highlighting the start and end nodes.

 - **Integrated Security Analysis**
   Get instant threat modeling reports tailored to your actual orchestration logic.
 Perfect for audits, red-teaming, or compliance reviews.